hyosung11/Launch-School/Courses/JS109/answer_snippets.md

 myFunction();
 ```

 The code will raise a reference error.
 This example illustrates variable scoping rules and variable shadowing.
 On line 2, we declare a variable `a` and assign it to the value `1`.
 On line 4, we have an `if` statement that's always going to evaluate as true.
-Therefore, JavaScript will
-execute the code within this block.
+Therefore, JavaScript will execute the code within this block.
 Note that the curly braces on lines 4 and 8 define a block, so this block creates an inner scope.
 Within this inner scope, we attempt to log the value of `a` on line 5.
 Then on line 6, we declare another variable called `a` and initialize it to `2`.
 Finally, on line 7, we attempt to log the value of `a`.
 Variable, `a` declared on line 6, has a scope of this entire block.
 And therefore, within this block, this variable `a` is shadowing the variable `a` declared on line 2.
-So from within this block, we can't see or access the variable
-`a` declared on line 2.
+So from within this block, we can't see or access the variable `a` declared on line 2.
 On line 5, our code is not attempting to log the variable `a` declared on line 2, it's attempting to log the variable `a` declared on line 6.
 However, we cannot access a variable declared with `let` prior to assigning it a value.
 A variable declared with `let` although it's hoisted, is not given any value, not even the value `undefined`.
-This is why we'll will get a reference error if we try to access a variable declared with `let` prior to initializing it to a value.
+This is why we'll get a reference error if we try to access a variable declared with `let` prior to initializing it to a value.

 ```js
 // What will the following code log to the console and why?